oskarwiskman/wow-downranking/update_log.md

 * Fix issue that the line Graphs in the Spell details modal would only load on the very first open on mobile.

 #### 2021-05-08
-* Priest talent Mental Agility now correctly gives 2% mana reduction per talent point instead of 1%.
+* Priest talent Mental Agility now correctly gives 2% mana reduction per talent point instead of 1% thanks to [ZergRael](https://github.com/ZergRael).

 #### 2020-06-29
 * Druid talents Tranquil Spirit and Moonglow now stack additively as in game, instead of multiplicatively.
 So having both talents will reduce mana cost of Healing Touch by 19%.
 Thanks to u/Vogster for spotting this error.